navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/posts/2021-05-25-case-study-mental-health-app.md

 description: What if there was an application that helped us have difficult but healing conversations about mental health?
 featuredImage: /assets/thumbnail-mentalhealthapp.png
-preview: Case Study • User Research
+preview: Design Process • UX Research
 ---
 <!--StartFragment-->